rinzyDavid/drone-demo/README.md

 ## Drones
+## A simple solution to demonstrate how to use microservices architecture to solve business problems.
+This design allows the system to be easily extended to add more features and independently scallable
 ### Introduction

 There is a major new technology that is destined to be a disruptive force in the field of transportation: **the drone**.
 Just as the mobile phone allowed developing countries to leapfrog older technologies for personal communication, the drone has the potential to leapfrog traditional transportation infrastructure.